QuentinRa/blog.quentinra.dev/maths/numerical-analysis/index.md

 ### Forward

-One of the method to approximate the solution of a Cauchy problem is the **forward Euler method** (*Euler explicite* in French).
+One of the methods to approximate the solution of a Cauchy problem is the **forward Euler method** (`Euler explicite`).

-It is based on the <a href=https://en.wikipedia.org/wiki/Taylor%27s_theorem>Taylor's theorem</a> :
+It is based on the [Taylor's theorem](https://en.wikipedia.org/wiki/Taylor%27s_theorem):

 <div>
 	\[ y(x + h) \approx y(x) + h\times y\prime (x) \]
 </div>

-We approximate the solution with the sequence defined by :
+We approximate the solution with the sequence defined by:

 <div>
 	\[ \left\lbrace \begin{array}{l}
 		z_0 = y_0 \\